Discussion paper

 DP16797 Optimal Taxation with Multiple Incomes and Types

 We analyze the optimal nonlinear income tax schedule when taxpayers earn multiple incomes and differ along many unobserved dimensions.
-We refine the tax perturbation and mechanism design approaches to derive the necessary conditions for the government’s optimum and derive conditions under which both methods produce the same results.
-Our main contribution is to propose a numerical method to find the optimal tax schedule.
-Applied to the optimal taxation of couples, we find that optimal isotax curves are very close to linear and parallel.
-The slope of isotax curves is strongly affected by the relative tax-elasticity of male and female income.
+We compare the tax perturbation and mechanism design approaches and find that both produce the same results if the number of incomes is equal to the number of unobserved characteristics.
+The mechanism design approach then requires slightly less stringent assumptions than the tax perturbation approach.
+We introduce a numerical method to determine the optimal tax schedule.
+Applied to the optimal taxation of couples, we find that the optimal isotax curves are close to linear and parallel.
 We make several additional contributions, including a test for Pareto efficiency and a condition on primitives that ensures the government’s necessary conditions are sufficient and the solution to the problem is unique.

 £6.00